Hyundai's Kona Electric re-defined the market for affordable EVs. Does it still? Jonathan Crouch looks at the revised version.

 Cost of Ownership

 As usual with an EV, you get plenty of cabin screen options to allow you to plan your route around your remaining available charge.
-When it's depleted, you'll be able to recharge your Kona Electric to 80% of capacity in just 75 minutes if you can find a 50kW DC CCS charging point.
-Most of the time though, you'll be charging this Hyundai overnight using a 7kW wallbox that you'll have to pay a little extra to get installed in your garage.
+Both models offer charging flexibility with standard 7 pin Type 2 CCS and 3 pin ICCB charging cables.
+When the battery is depleted, you'll be able to recharge your Kona Electric to 80% of capacity in just 75 minutes if you can find a 50kW DC CCS charging point.
+Or 47 minutes from a 100kW charger.
+Most of the time though, you'll be charging this Hyundai overnight using a 7.2kW wallbox that you'll have to pay a little extra to get installed in your garage.
 In the 64kWh model.
-You can revive the cells from empty in this way in around 9.5 hours (which would use around £9 of electricity at current rates).
-It would take just over six hours if you were to go for the 39kWh model.
+You can revive the cells from empty in this way in around 6 hours (which would use around £9 of electricity at current rates).
 Of course, to maximise your driving range, you're going to need to make copious use of the various driving aids Hyundai provides.
 There's a power meter driving gauge to the left of the speedometer in the instrument binnacle and the idea here being to keep the needle in the 'Charge' band as often as possible.
 There's also a 'Driving Style' section in the trip computer screen that can display to the left of the instrument binnacle and award you percentage readings for 'Economical', 'Normal' and 'Dynamic' progress.

 The looks of this Kona Electric are much improved in this revised form, but it's appeal remains much as before.
 Strengths include the kind of relatively usable driving range that would make it almost usable as an only car.
 Better still, we've found here that the claimed range isn't so far away from what's actually achievable in everyday use.
 In a Peugeot e-2008, you'd get a classier interior.
 In a Nissan LEAF, you'd get more rear seat passenger space.
 But both those cars are completely trounced by the driving range this Kona Electric can offer in its higher output form.
 Which is something that only this car's Kia cousins can match for the price.
 This Kona though, has wider appeal.
 Enough to take it mainstream?
 Probably not.
 It won't be on sale in large enough numbers for a start.
 But it's a clear signpost to an all-electric future.
 And that makes it a very important car indeed.